-For regular part-time employees who work a minimum of twenty (20) hours per week, all leave benefits are only to be used to cover the scheduled work day and scheduled number of hours normally worked that day.
+For regular part-time employees who work a minimum of twenty (20) hours per week on a regular basis, all leave benefits are only to be used to cover the scheduled work day and the scheduled number of hours normally worked that day.

 Vacation Leave Eligibility

-All full-time administrative and support staff employees are eligible to receive paid vacation leave.
-All regular part-time administrative and support staff employees who work a minimum of twenty (20) hours per week for a period of twenty (20) consecutive weeks, are eligible to receive paid vacation leave.
+All full-time staff is eligible to receive paid vacation leave.
+All regular part-time administrative and support staff employees who work a minimum of twenty (20) hours per week on a regular basis are eligible to receive paid vacation leave.
 No paid vacation leave is earned during the New Employee Introductory Period.
-If an employee successfully completes the New Employee Introductory Period, then vacation leave is credit retroactive based on the first day of employment.
+When staff successfully complete the New Employee Introductory Period, then vacation leave is credited retroactively based on the first day of employment.

 Vacation Leave Earned

-Full-time administrative staff earn twenty (20) days (160 hours) of vacation leave per year, regardless of how many years they are employed.
+Full-time administrative staff earns twenty (20) days (160 hours) of vacation leave per year, regardless of how many years they are employed.

-Full-time support staff earn ten (10) days (80 hours) of vacation leave each year during the first five (5) years of employment.
-Thereafter, commencing with the sixth (6) year of employment, one (1) day of additional vacation leave is earned for each additional year of employment for the next ten (10) years.
-Thus, a full-time support staff employee is eligible for eleven (11) days of vacation leave in the sixth year of employment, twelve (12) days in the seventh year, and so on, up to a total and maximum of twenty (20) days of vacation leave per year.
+Full-time support staff earns ten (10) days (80 hours) of vacation leave each year during the first five (5) years of employment.
+Thereafter, commencing with the sixth (6th) year of consecutive employment, one (1) day of additional vacation leave is earned for each additional year of employment for the next ten (10) years.
+Thus, a full-time support staff member is eligible for eleven (11) days of vacation leave in the sixth year of employment, twelve (12) days in the seventh year, and so on, up to a total and maximum of twenty (20) days of vacation leave per year.

-Vacation leave (for regular part-time employees) is earned as a prorated portion of full-time vacation leave.
-The total amount of part-time vacation leave is calculated according to the employee’s status (administrative or support staff), years of service, and number of hours worked per week.
+Vacation leave (for regular part-time staff) is earned as a prorated portion of full-time vacation leave.
+The total amount of part-time vacation leave is calculated according to the employee’s status (administrative or support staff), years of service and the number of hours worked per week.

-EXAMPLE: A regular part-time employee who works twenty (20) hours per week in a support staff position with one (1) year of service will earn fifty percent (50%) of the full-time support staff equivalent, which equals five (5) days or 40 hours of vacation leave per year.
+EXAMPLE: A regular part-time staff member working twenty (20) hours per week in a support staff position with one (1) year of service will earn fifty percent (50%) of the full-time support staff equivalent, which equals five (5) days or 40 hours of vacation leave per year.

 Vacation Leave Accrual

-Vacation leave is calculated in conjunction with the College’s fiscal year, July 1 to June 30, for all eligible employees.
-Employees may carry over one time their annual accrual from one fiscal year to the next (i.e., an employee whose annual accrual is ten (10) days, may carry over up to ten (10) days from June 30 to July 1).
+Vacation leave is calculated in conjunction with the College’s fiscal year, July 1 to June 30, for all eligible staff.
+Staff members may carry over one time their annual accrual from one fiscal year to the next (i.e., a staff member whose annual accrual is ten (10) days, may carry over up to ten (10) days from June 30 to July 1).

-All staff accrue vacation on a continuing basis.
+All staff accrues vacation on a continuing basis.
 Accordingly, for a full-time support staff member who earns ten (10) days of vacation per fiscal year, vacation accrues at 3.08 hours per 80-hour pay period.
-For a full-time administrative staff employee who earns twenty (20) days per year, vacation accrues at a rate of 6.16 hours per 80-hour pay period.
-As long as employees are in a paid status, vacation accrues on a per pay period basis.
+For a full-time administrative staff member earning twenty (20) days per year, vacation accrues at a rate of 6.16 hours per 80-hour pay period.
+As long as staff members are in a paid status, vacation accrues on a per pay period basis.

 Using Vacation Leave

-Vacation leave must be approved by the employee’s immediate supervisor before it can be scheduled.
+Vacation leave must be approved by the staff member’s immediate supervisor before it can be scheduled.
 A sufficient amount of notice must be given to supervisors when planning to use vacation leave.
 The amount of notice will be determined by each supervisor.
-Employees may not use more vacation leave than they have accrued.
+Staff may not use more vacation leave than they have accrued.

 Vacation Leave at Termination

-Upon termination, eligible employees will be paid for any amount of unused earned vacation leave.
-Earned vacation leave is defined as the amount of vacation leave accrued from the beginning of the fiscal year (July 1) until the employee’s termination date plus any vacation leave carried over from the prior fiscal year.
-Vacation leave is not earned until the employee has successfully completed the New Employee Introductory Period.
+Upon termination, eligible staff will be paid for any amount of unused earned vacation leave.
+Earned vacation leave is defined as the amount of vacation leave accrued from the beginning of the fiscal year (July 1) until the staff member’s termination date plus any vacation leave carried over from the prior fiscal year.
+Vacation leave is not earned until the staff member has successfully completed the New Employee Introductory Period.

 Sick leave is to be used by employees for absences due to personal illness, injury, dental or medical appointments.
-The same can also be authorized for the employee's family or household if the employee is the individual primarily relied upon to render care to the child, elder, spouse or domestic partner or other member of his/her family or household.
+The same can also be authorized for the employee's family or household if the employee is the individual primarily relied upon to render care to the child, elder, spouse or domestic partner or other members of their family or household.

 Sick Leave Eligibility

 All regular full-time employees are eligible to receive paid sick leave.
-All regular part-time employees who work a minimum of twenty (20) hours per week are eligible to receive a prorated portion of full-time paid sick leave.
-No paid sick leave is earned during the first three (3) months of employment.
-If an employee successfully completes the New Employee Introductory Period (three (3) months), then sick leave is credited retroactive to the first day of employment.
+All regular part-time staff who work a minimum of twenty (20) hours per week on a regular basis are eligible to receive a prorated portion of full-time paid sick leave.
+No paid sick leave is earned during the staff member’s first three (3) months of employment.
+When a staff member successfully completes the New Employee Introductory Period (three (3) months), then sick leave is credited retroactively to the first day of employment.

 Sick Leave Accrual

-Full-time employees earn 3.70 hours per 80-hour pay period, for a total of twelve (12) days per year.
-As long as employees are in a paid status, sick leave accrues on a per pay period basis.
-Sick leave (for regular part-time employees) is earned as a prorated portion of full-time sick leave.
+Full-time staff earns 3.70 hours per 80-hour pay period, for a total of twelve (12) days per year.
+As long as the staff member is in a paid status, sick leave accrues on a per pay period basis.
+Sick leave (for regular part-time staff) is earned as a prorated portion of full-time sick leave.

 Maximum accruals of ninety (90) days for all regular full-time employees.
 All eligible regular part-time staff accrues a prorated portion of the ninety (90) day maximum.

 Using Sick Leave

-To be eligible for sick leave, an employee must notify his/her immediate supervisor as soon as possible if he/she must be absent due to illness, injury or dental and medical appointments for himself/herself or for a child, elder, spouse or domestic partner, or other member of his/her family or household.
+To be eligible for sick leave, an employee must notify their immediate supervisor as soon as possible if they must be absent due to illness, injury or dental and medical appointments for themselves or for a child, elder, spouse or domestic partner, or other members of their family or household.
 Employees are expected to call in and inform their supervisor each day they use sick leave unless other arrangements are made in advance.
 Failure to follow call-in procedures could result in discipline.
 Employees may not use more sick leave than they have accrued.
-If an employee needs additional time off, other leaves may be available, including possibly under the Family and Medical Leave or an Unpaid Leave of Absence.
+If an employee needs additional time off, other leaves may be available, under the Family and Medical Leave or an Unpaid Leave of Absence policies.

-Employees who are absent three consecutive days or more or faculty who miss three class sessions or more of any course, whether consecutive or non-consecutive, may be required to submit a release from his/her physician certifying the employee’s fitness for duty to resume work activities.
+Employees who are absent three consecutive days or more or faculty who miss three class sessions or more of any course, whether consecutive or non-consecutive, may be required to submit a release from their physician certifying the employee’s fitness for duty to resume work activities.
 Supervisors must notify the Human Resources Office when an employee has been sick for three or more consecutive days or a faculty member has missed three or more class sessions of any course, consecutive or non-consecutive.